green3g/cmv-widgets/AppSettings_Widget/README.md

 AppSettings
 ===============

-CMV Version: 1.3.0
+CMV Version: 1.3.1

 A widget designed for use in CMV that allows the user to save the current state of the map extent and visible layers.

-This widget is currently in beta stage, as it has not been thoroughly tested yet.
-Since localStorage is used, <b>clear cache in between updates.
-Otherwise, updates may break existing app.</b>
-Feel free to contact me with bugs and I will fix them as time permits.

-<h3>Description:</h3>
+Additional functionality using Topic/subscribe and Topic/publish
+allows widget developers to save additional settings. **This has not yet been tested.**

+##Description:
 Allows the user to save the current state of the map extent and visible layers using html5 localStorage or URL.